Glasgow International project with Platform 2016

 Amongst many knitters in Glasgow whose work spans generations, I have observed an increasing fret over the lack of “real” wool shops.
 A “real” wool shop would stock affordable wool of multiple colour and blend quality.
 There would be a ‘lay by’ option for customers, so that wool from the same dye batch could be bought by the ball, meaning the payments for the wool could be spread over time.
 The nature of patterns stocked would reflect the community needs, such as: Arran cardigans, school jumpers, baby clothes, shawls and any current fad, like Icelandic Lopi knits or mohair batwings.

-Conversations I had with the knitters explored: the increasing gaps between boutique making, activity spurred by middle class craft revivalism; the sustainability of work by women on the commercial outskirts of that system; the effects of this on women who have always made things and want to be able to make more and crucially, how money can be made from selling their work in order to buy more wool”
+Conversations I had with the knitters explored: the increasing impacts of gentrification in craft revivalism; the sustainability of work by working class women on the commercial outskirts of that system; the effects of this on women who have always made things and want to be able to make more and crucially, how money can be made from “selling their work in order to buy more wool”

 The artworks made between McIntosh, the young people and the knitters have been patched and reformed, as raw wall-based artwork.
 The wall resembles the visual board of a fashion house, honing a collection through sampling gathering and maquette.
 The layering reveals the infrastructure of processes before they are sealed, there are pins, batting is exposed, and ends have not been darned in.
 Digitally printed quilts with collaborative prints, have been cast on real beds, which the audience are invited to wrap themselves up in.
 On the floor are grids of individual coasters the women have stitched, their price is “four for a fiver”.
 Within a contemporary art context, “four for a fiver” has abstract value, in the real economy of Easterhouse, that’s how much the coasters cost.
 The work of the knitters has been reframed as raw modernist building blocks, referring to Minecraft, the Inuksuk emblem of Inuit culture and Lego.